Teachable-AI-Lab/teachable-ai-lab/publications.md

 ## Lab Publications

 Smith, G. & Maclellan, C. J. (2025).
 L.E.A.R.N: A Hybrid Architecture For Language-Guided Induction of Hierarchical Task Networks.
-In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems. [(pdf)][smith-acs-25]
+In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems_. [(pdf)][smith-acs-25]

 Barari, N., Kim, E., & MacLellan, C. J. (2025).
 Explaining Robustness to Catastrophic Forgetting Through Incremental Concept Formation.
-In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems. [(pdf)][barari-acs-25]
+In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems_. [(pdf)][barari-acs-25]

 Gupta, A., Singaravadivelan, K., & Wang, Z. (2025).
 Hierarchical Semantic Retrieval with Cobweb.
-In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems. [(pdf)][gupta-acs-25]
+In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems_. [(pdf)][gupta-acs-25]

 Xiong, S., Zhangding, L., Zhou, J., & Su, Y. (2025).
 Deliberate Planning in Language Models with Symbolic Representation.
-In _Poster Collection of the Twelfth Annual Conference on Advances in Cognitive Systems. [(pdf)][xiong-acs-25]
+In _Poster Collection of the Twelfth Annual Conference on Advances in Cognitive Systems_. [(pdf)][xiong-acs-25]

 Zhang, Q., Wang, C., & MacLellan, C. J. (2025).
 (A)I Can Play Gomoku: An Intelligent Tutoring System for Strategic Games.
 In _Companion Proceedings of the Annual Symposium on Computer-Human Interaction in Play_. [(pdf)][zhang-chiplay-25]